oracle/python-oracledb/doc/src/api_manual/connection.rst

     .. note::

-        If you connect to Oracle Database 18 or higher with client libraries 12.2 or lower that you will only receive the base version (such as 18.0.0.0.0) instead of the full version (18.3.0.0.0).
+        If you connect to Oracle Database 18 or higher using Oracle Client libraries 12.2 or lower you will only receive the base version (such as 18.0.0.0.0) instead of the full version (such as 18.3.0.0.0).